HenrikBengtsson/matrixStats/revdep/problems.md

     l.5 \usepackage

-    pandoc: Error producing PDF
     Error: processing vignette 'Convergence.Rmd' failed with diagnostics: pandoc document conversion failed with error 43 Execution halted
-    ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: 'Jacob Carey <jcarey15@jhu.edu>'

-    The Title field should be in title case, current version then in title case:
-    'Bayesian mixture models for copy number polymorphisms' 'Bayesian Mixture Models for Copy Number Polymorphisms'

-    The Date field is not in ISO 8601 yyyy-mm-dd format.

-    This build time stamp is over a month old.
     ```

 *   checking installed package size ...
 NOTE